ali-clara/led-bar-menu/README.md

 - Should display the recipe on the website

 ### Works!
 Notes:
-- Aliases tag (amaro meletti == meletti)
-- String validation with the tags
 - Colors and brightnesses
+- Publish the logs to the website

 ### Docs